zhol0777/is-this-good/README.md

 ### Gateron

-DOES NOT WORK WITH OUTEMU HOTSWAP WITHOUT SANDING PINS

 Base switches named after colors tend to match spring weight/actuation feeling of equivalent Cherry switches, except that their Clears are light linears instead of Cherry MX Clears, which are heavy tactiles.
 A lot of options with some winners and some stinkers.

 - Their **Pro** series, offered in **Silver** (45g long spring), **Red** (55g spring), and **Yellow** (~63.5g spring), as well as in **KS-9** (PC top, Nylon bottom, SMD compatible) or Full **Milky** housings are known to be decent with their factory lube and stem retool to reduce wobble.
-- Their **Cap** series of switches are known to be decent enough, barring milo’s offhand experience with his v1 browns generating some sort of squeaking noise in some circumstances.
+- Their **Cap** series of switches are known to be decent enough, and supposedly immune to "switch farts" if the pole/post are lubed.
 - Full Milky Housing material switches are known to be a bit scratchier than their other offerings.
 - Their Milk Top Black Bottom captures the slightly lower pitched topping out sound from the Milk Top while retaining a tolerable amount of smoothness from the nylon bottom.
 If you want a premium version of this, consider the Gateron X.